Afansyarifudin/AgroConnect/README.md

 > **Note**
 > Make sure you have installed postgreSQL
 >
-Copy `.env.example` and rename to be .env then paste all the value insile `.env` using
+Copy `.env.example` and rename to be .env then copy inside `.env.example` paste all the value into `.env` using
 ```bash
 cp .env.example .env
 ```